hychul/SceneFlow/README.md

 # Usage

-## Load Previous Scene

-Loading scenes through the SceneFlowManager creates history stack.
-The name of the previous scene can be obtained through the `GetPreviousScene()` method.

 ## Load Scene with Parameter

 By using SceneParam class, parameters could be passed between scenes.
 This class can handle any type of object with name to use when get parameter.